Access Control for Tickets issued by Any Ticketing Platform

 - Online validation in real-time

-- Instant validation offline with statuses Auto Synced to the cloud and then to all scanning devices
+- Instant validation offline with databases and duplicate statuses Auto Synced to the cloud and then to all scanning devices

 - Option to use scanning accessories (USB, Bluetooth, scanning sleds, Android Mobile computers, etc.)